btc-inf/armory-hardened/README-Usage.md

 You can import it to Armory via “Import or Restore Wallet” -> “Import watching-only wallet data” -> “Continue” -> “Load From Text File”.

 ###Rootkey file
-This will write an ASCII text file named “armory_.decryt.rootkey.txt” to the SD card.
+This will write an ASCII text file named “armory_{walletid}.decryt.rootkey.txt” to the SD card.
 It contains the full, plain wallet seed as if you made a single-sheet paper backup in Armory.

 You can import it to Armory via “Import or Restore Wallet” -> “Single-Sheet Backup (printed)” -> “Continue” and copy the file content into the shown input fields.